-Until about 2001 Brisbane’s summer storms would rumble and crack low over the city’s corrugated iron rooves, breaking the heat of the sultry night.
+Until about 2001, Brisbane’s summer storms would rumble and crack low over the city’s corrugated iron rooves.
+Breaking the heat of the sultry night.
 Brisbane is a sub-tropical city on the east coast of Australia, the capital city of the State of Queensland.
-Since then, bar a few stormy nights, the sun has shone on a rapidly expanding city of one million and risking at a rate of about 1500 new residents a week.
+Since then, bar a few stormy nights, the sun has shone on a rapidly expanding city of one million.
+And rising at a rate of about 1500 new residents a week.

-Except for a few days of rain over the Christmas summer holidays, and a rapid reduction in water consumption, the city would have run out of sufficient water by the second half of this year (2008), a full month before the $10 billion of new water infrastructure came on line.
+Except for a few days of rain over the Christmas summer holidays.
+A rapid reduction in water consumption, the city would’ve run out of water by the second half of 2008.
+A full month before the $10 billion of new water infrastructure came online.

-It has been and continues to be the longest known drought in Australia, outstripping the “Federation Drought” at the end of the nineteenth century.
-It has been so long that some are refusing to call it a drought, which implies it will end; rather they are calling it climate change.
+It continues to be the longest drought in Australia, outstripping the “Federation Drought” at the end of the nineteenth century.
+It has been so long that some are refusing to call it a drought.
+Which implies it will end; rather they are calling it climate change.

-There was no set text book that Brisbane could draw upon in this crisis, and for that reason, this book is being written: to gather together the intellectual capital that lead to Brisbane becoming the most efficient water users in the developed world – on the driest continent on earth.
-This in turn has created a blue print for other climate changes, from which we may draw strategies to face the now imminent challenges in a changing environment.
+There was no textbook that Brisbane could draw upon in this crisis.
+And for that reason, this book is being written.
+To gather together the intellectual capital that lead to Brisbane becoming the most efficient water users in the developed world.
+On the driest continent on earth.
+This in turn has created a blueprint for other climate changes.
+From which we may draw strategies to face the now imminent challenges in a changing environment.

-The city’s residents dropped their consumption by more than 50 per cent over a two year period, and the business and other non-residents sector dropped consumption by 32 per cent (and it continues to fall).
+The city’s residents dropped their consumption by more than 50 per cent over a two year period.
+And the business and other non-residents sector dropped consumption by 32 per cent (and it continues to fall).
 Despite new infrastructure coming online before Christmas 2008, residents continue to keep consumption low – averaging 130 litres per day.
-If it rains for a night or two, or a holiday sees people heading for the northern and southern beaches, consumption drops further to a range of 118 – 123 litres per person per day.
+If it rains for a night or two, or holidays see people heading for the beaches, consumption drops further.
+It drops to a range of 118 – 123 litres per person per day.

-Now in June 2008, Brisbane and the whole South East Queensland (SEQ) region is finally able to take a deep breath and assess what has worked and is working to ensure security of water supplies for its residents and businesses.
+Now in June 2008, Brisbane and the South East Queensland (SEQ) region is finally able to take a deep breath.
+And assess what has worked and is working to ensure the security of water supplies for its residents and businesses.

-The drought had started to impact Brisbane Water (BW) resources in 2001, but had been largely ignored.
-By early 2004 the then candidate for Lord Mayor Campbell Newman gave voice to concerns that we were heading for trouble.
+The drought had started to impact Brisbane Water (BW) resources in 2011 but had been largely ignored.
+By early 2004 the then-candidate for Lord Mayor Campbell Newman gave voice to concerns that we were heading for trouble.
 He was ridiculed by other politicians.

-But by 2005 SEQ dam levels were trending below 40 per cent at more than half of one per cent per week.
+But by 2005 SEQ dam levels were trending below 40% at more than half of one per cent per week.
 No sign of rain was on the horizon.

-Any prolongation of the drought would mean the city would face water storage levels of less than 10 per cent in just over a year.
-Some State politicians claimed that potable water would be available right down to one per cent storage levels, but that claim was sceptically received, with urban myths of letter boxes already sticking out of the biggest dam, a remnant of the townships that were smothered when it was built as flood protection for the city in 1974.
+Prolongation of the drought would mean Brisbane would face water storage of under 10% in just over a year.
+Some State politicians claimed that potable water would be available right down to one per cent storage levels.
+But that claim was sceptically received, with urban myths of letterboxes already sticking out of the biggest dam.
+A remnant of the townships that were smothered when it was built as flood protection for the city in 1974.

-The region’s longest known drought continues, but the city now has at least 24 months of supply, with a 10 per cent buffer.
-That is before the full effects of the new SEQ water supply infrastructure, and the full effect of businesses’ Water Efficiency Management Plans (WEMPs) come on-line, as well as any further rainfall, the on-going installation of the Home WaterWise Service water efficiency equipment, and rainwater tanks in our homes.
+The region’s longest known drought continues, but the city has at least 24 months of supply, with a 10% buffer.
+That is before the full effects of the new SEQ water supply infrastructure.
+And the full effect of businesses’ Water Efficiency Management Plans (WEMPs) come on-line.
+As well as any further rainfall, the on-going installation of the Home WaterWise Service water efficiency equipment, and rainwater tanks.

 Level Six restrictions (Extreme Levelin the new Queensland Water Commission’s parlance) are still in force.
-The volume of water in Brisbane dams is at about 39.5 per cent (June 2008) and residents are maintaining consumption below the 140 litres per person target, averaging about 125 litres per person per day (May-June 2008).
+The volume of water in Brisbane dams is at about 39.5 per cent (June 2008).
+Residents are maintaining consumption below the 140 litres PP target, averaging about 125 litres PP per day (May-June 2008).

-For those who want a quick overview, below are the 20 key strategies that changed the city from a water guzzler, with a water literate metropolis.
+For those who want a quick overview, below are the 20 key strategies that changed the city from a water guzzler, to a water literate metropolis.

 - Approaching drought conditions with both demand and supply strategies.
 These included both outdoor and indoor restrictions for both residents and businesses.
 Price was not used to restrict water use.

 - Introduction of restrictions, particularly curtailing garden watering.
-Restriction were introduced just in time, and then fast tracked through the restriction levels from Level 1 in April 2005 to Level 6 in November 2007, thereby indicating the seriousness of the situation.
+Restrictions were introduced just in time, and then fast-tracked through the restriction levels from Level 1 in April 2005 to Level 6 in November 2007, thereby indicating the seriousness of the situation.
 All outdoor watering was forbidden – except for occasional bucketing.

-- Providing every household a free four-minute shower timer (in the shape of an egg timer).
+- Providing every household with a free four-minute shower timer (in the shape of an egg timer).
 The publicity around the timers included a concurrent communication message to limit showers to four minutes.
-These too entered the community’s conversation.
+These two entered the community’s conversation.

 - Personalised visits from Council officers for the extreme users.
 These visits frequently resulted in the identification of previously undetected leaks (70% of the extreme users had leaks).